Linux User Activity Monitoring

 Ekran System is also the only solution that monitors user activity on cloud desktops provided by Amazon Linux WorkSpaces.
 If you want to expand your hardware capacities with cloud desktops built on Amazon Linux 2 LTS, there’s no need to worry that your employees’ activity will be out of your control and can’t be audited.

-Ekran System tracks user activities on Linux by recording user input, terminal responses, and actual system
+Ekran System tracks all user activity on Linux by recording user input, terminal responses, and actual system

 calls.
-Thus, all commands with parameters are logged, including those included in scripts run by the user.
+Therefore, all commands with parameters are logged, including in scripts run by the user.

 Ekran records session activity from the moment the terminal opens till it closes, whether a session is initialized remotely via SSH/telnet or locally.
 It even supports pseudographics.

 SSH sessions monitoring provides the ability to monitor not only commands executed in the terminal but also applications forwarded by X Window.
 Ekran can also monitor Linux sessions started locally via the graphical interface.

 Unlike other Linux user activity monitoring tools, Ekran System provides session replays in video format with indexed and searchable metadata, including host name, user name, and commands and parameters entered.

 With Ekran, an investigator can watch a video session remotely in real time with a synchronized text log of the important data.
 This log also contains records of Linux user activity with commands that aren’t displayed on the screen, in particular those in executed Linux scripts.

 Video-like logs of user activity are an innovative way to monitor Linux terminal sessions.
 An easy-to-analyze visual format with all DVR-like playback features is complemented with search by executed command, entered parameter, user name, host name, and date/time.

 Learn how to record SSH sessions and monitor user activity in Linux in the demo video